raiutkarsh09/covid-19-message-service/README.md

 # Covid-19 District-wise Messaging service

-This Project informs user and their added phone numbers ever 7 hours about the Current Status of COVID-19 patients in their district.
+This project is based on using REST API's and sending data to the users.
-It is based on collecting and sending data using REST APIs
+It uses rest apis like [Twilio-messaging-api](https://www.twilio.com/) and [covid-19-tracker RapidAPI](https://rapidapi.com/spamakashrajtech/api/corona-virus-world-and-india-data/)

-It uses REST APIs like [Twilio-messaging-api](https://www.twilio.com/) and [covid-19-tracker RapidAPI](https://rapidapi.com/spamakashrajtech/api/corona-virus-world-and-india-data/)
+This text you see here is *actually* written in Markdown!
+To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ### API's To Be Used
 * [Twilio-messaging-api](https://www.twilio.com/)